mefengl/what-i-read/README.md

 https://collabfund.com/blog/one-big-web-a-few-ways-the-world-works/ , just interesting

 https://engineering.atspotify.com/2021/04/building-the-future-of-our-desktop-apps/ , cause find Spotify's desktop app is even better than the web app, so I find this article to go deeper

+https://world.hey.com/jason/we-stand-with-the-underdogs-7d487d64 , what big companies get when they are big